kyma-project/kyma-environment-broker/docs/contributor/07-20-subaccount-sync.md

 ### Dry Run mode

 The dry run mode does not perform any changes on the control plane.
 Setting `SUBACCOUNT_SYNC_UPDATE_RESOURCES` to false will run the application in dry run mode.
 Updater would not be created and no changes would be made to the Kyma Custom Resources.
-The queue would be filled with the changes that would be made if the updater was running.
+The application will only fetch data from CIS and update the database.
+Differences between the desired and current state of the attributes will cause queue to be filled with entries.
-Since this is augmented queue with one entry for each subaccount, to length of would not exceed the number of subaccounts.
+Since this is augmented queue with one entry for each subaccount, the length will not exceed the number of subaccounts.